spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/byoos/image-builder.md

 ---
 sidebar_label: "Create Images with Image Builder"
 title: "Create Images with Image Builder"
-description: "Learn how to use the Image Builder project to create images for Palette"
+description: "Learn how to use the Image Builder project to create images for Palette."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 0